Want to Be a Power Analyst?

 Simply learn this neat trick to Display Values & Percentages in Excel Pivot Tables.

-But the same thing converted into “28% of our inventory is stuck in widgets” can make a big difference, and make people take notice about what you say.
+But the same thing converted into “28% of our inventory is stuck in widgets” can make a big difference, and make people take notice of what you say.

 How to Convert Numbers Into Percentages?